National Center for Supercomputing Applications: Black Proposal

 The 'Black Proposal' was a short, ten-page proposal for the creation of a supercomputing center that eventually led to funding from the National Science Foundation (NSF) to create supercomputing centers, including the National Center for Supercomputing Applications (NCSA) at the University of Illinois.
 In this sense, the significant role played by the U.S. Government in funding the center, and the first widely popular web browser (NCSA's Mosaic), cannot be denied.

 The Black Proposal described the limitations on any scientific research that required computer capabilities, and it described a future world of productive scientific collaboration, centered on universal computer access, in which technical limitations on scientific research would not exist.
 Significantly, it expressed a clear vision of how to get from the present to the future.
 The proposal was titled "A Center for Scientific and Engineering Supercomputing", and was ten pages long.

 The proposal's vision of the computing future were then unusual or non-existent, but elements of it are now commonplace, such as visualization, workstations, high-speed I/O, data storage, software engineering, and close collaboration with the multi-disciplinary user community.

-Modern readers of the Black Proposal may gain insight into a world that no longer exists.
-Today's computers are easy to use, and the web is omnipresent.
-Employees in high-tech endeavors are given supercomputer accounts simply because they are employees.
-Computers are universally available and can be used by almost anyone of any age, applicable to almost anything.

 At the time the proposal was written, computers were available to almost no one.
 For scientists who needed computers in their research, access was difficult if available at all.
 The effect on research was crippling.
 Reading publications from that time gives no hint that scientists were required to learn the arcane technical details of whatever computer facilities were available to them, a time-consuming limitation on their research, and an exceedingly tedious distraction from their professional interests.